 The principal regulation governing individual insurance salespersons is the Provisions on the Administration of Insurance Salespersons issued by the CIRC on April 6, 2006 and effective on July 1, 2006.
 Under this regulation, the term "insurance salesperson" refers to an individual who has acquired a qualification certificate issued by the CIRC, sells insurance products and provides related services for an insurance company and collects fees or commissions.
 In order to engage in insurance sales activities as an insurance salesperson, a person first must pass the qualification examination for the insurance agency practitioners organized by the CIRC and obtain a "Qualification Certificate of Insurance Agency Practitioners," which is valid for three years and renewable upon fulfillment of certain requirements.
 In addition to the qualification certificate, a person also must obtain a "Practice Certificate of Insurance Salespersons" issued by the insurance company to which he or she belongs in order to conduct insurance sales activities.
-Those who have obtained a "Practicing Certificate of Insurance Adjustment Practitioners" are not allowed to obtain a Practice Certificate for Insurance Salespersons.
-No insurance Adjustment Practitioners" are not allowed to obtain a Practice Certificate for Insurance Salespersons.
+Those who have obtained a "Practicing Certificate of Insurance Agency Practitioner," "Practicing Certificate of Insurance Brokerage Practitioner" or "Practicing Certificate of Insurance Adjustment Practitioners" are not allowed to obtain a Practice Certificate for Insurance Salespersons.
 No insurance salesperson may concurrently sign agent agreements with, or act on behalf of, two or more insurance companies.